zuzannna/HealthyTrees/README.md

 1. As always, I recommend reviewing <a href="https://www.coursera.org/learn/machine-learning/home/week/3">Andrew Ng's ML lectures on logistic regression</a>
 2. Classic, beautiful and thorough paper by <a href="ftp://ftp.snl.salk.edu/pub/reynolds/Flash_Jump/pdf944.pdf">Wichmann and Hill on fitting, sampling and goodness of fit of psychometric function</a>.
+3. Amazing, very well written <a href="https://www.elsevier.com/books/psychophysics/kingdom/978-0-12-373656-7">introductory textbook to psychophysics along with code and examples by Kingdom and Prins.
+Worth recommending is also their Matlab and Octave toolbox <a href="http://www.palamedestoolbox.org">Palamedes</a> for fitting psychophysical data using MLA or Bayesian methods.

 # Final thoughts 🌳😀